matteo-dunnhofer/matteo-dunnhofer.github.io/_projects/prinnevot.md

 - `[June 25th 2025]` Paper accepted at ICCV 2025.
 <p style="text-align: justify">
-    The paper titled "Is Tracking really more challenging in First Person Egocentric Vision?" {% cite dunnhofer2025istracking %} has been accepted for presentation at the <a href="https://iccv.thecvf.com">International Conference on Computer Vision (ICCV) 2025</a> to be held in Honolulu, Hawaii, USA in October 2025.
+    The paper titled "Is Tracking really more challenging in First Person Egocentric Vision?" {% cite dunnhofer2025istracking %} has been accepted for presentation at the <a href="https://iccv.thecvf.com">IEEE/CVF International Conference on Computer Vision (ICCV) 2025</a> to be held in Honolulu, Hawaii, USA in October 2025.
 </p>

 - `[September 5th 2025]` Paper accepted at WACV 2026.